justincasher/justincasher.github.io/pages/Gauss-Legendre.md

 The underlying problem is this family of methods are slow, often taking hundreds of iterations to even yield a couple of digits.

-In contrast, the Gauss-Legendre algorithm has quadratic convergence.
+&emsp; In contrast, the Gauss-Legendre algorithm has quadratic convergence.
 Let us say we want to calculate 512 decimal places of $$ \pi $$.
 Then the Gauss-Legendre algorithm only needs 9 iterations, while almost all of the older methods (normally) need at least 800 iterations, if not significantly more.
 As an aside, Ramanujan's equations for $$ \pi $$

 $$
 	\frac{1}{\pi}